-- 7) Attend all Board meetings except when justifiable causes, such as illness, death in the immediate family and serious accidents prevent him from doing so. - 8) Ensure that all Board and Committee procedures, rules and regulations are strictly followed by members. - 9) If he is also the Compliance Officer, perform all the duties and responsibilities of the said officer as provided for in the SEC's Code of Corporate Governance. - (d) Is the company secretary trained in legal, accountancy or company secretarial practices?
+- 3) Have appropriate administrative and interpersonal skills. - 4) If he is not at the same time the Company's legal counsel, to be aware of the laws, rules, and regulations necessary in the performance of his duties and responsibilities. - 5) Have a working knowledge of the operations of the Company. - 6) Inform that members of the Board, or of the committees of the Board, as the case may be, in accordance with the By-Laws, of the agenda of their meetings and ensure that the members have before them accurate information that will enable them to arrive at intelligent decisions on matters that require their approval. - 7) Attend all Board meetings except when justifiable causes, such as illness, death in the immediate family and serious accidents prevent him from doing so. - 8) Ensure that all Board and Committee procedures, rules and regulations are strictly followed by members. - 9) If he is also the Compliance Officer, perform all the duties and responsibilities of the said officer as provided for in the SEC's Code of Corporate Governance. - (d) Is the company secretary trained in legal, accountancy or company secretarial practices?
 Please explain should the answer be in the negative.

 YES.
 The Corporate Secretary, Atty.
-Elmer B. Serrano, was appointed during the Annual Stockholders' Meeting last April 27, 2015.
+Elmer B. Serrano, was appointed during the Annual Stockholders' Meeting last April 25, 2016.
 He holds a Juris Doctorate and a Bachelor of Science degree in Legal Management from the Ateneo de Manila University, and is a member of the Integrated Bar of the Philippines.